winitzki/scall/tutorial/programming_dhall.md

   in True
 ```

-The Dhall interpreter can verify the left identity law and the associativity law, but is not powerful enough to verify the right identity law.
+For the State monad, the Dhall interpreter can verify the left identity law and the associativity law, but not the right identity law.
 The missing feature is being able to verify that `{ _1 = x._1, _2 = x._2 } === x` when `x` is an arbitrary unknown record with fields `_1` and `_2`.

 #### A monad's `join` method